Upper Great Lakes severe weather outbreak of August 23, 1998

-The Upper Great Lakes severe weather outbreak of August 23, 1998 was a severe weather outbreak that affected parts of Wisconsin, and the Upper Peninsula of Michigan.
-The outbreak occurred on August 23, 1998, and caused millions of dollars in damage to the region.
-One fatality is attributed to this severe weather event, when a severe thunderstorm knocked a tree onto a camper killing its sole occupant.
-A supercell spawned a F3 tornado that ripped across Door County causing $6.5 million in damages.
-It was the 8th most costly tornado in Wisconsin history injuring two people, destroying multiple structures and disrupting the regional economy and tourism.
-Two storms moved through the Fox Valley producing a minimal F0 tornado, but devastating amounts of hail.
+On August 23, 1998, a severe weather outbreak affected parts of Wisconsin and the Upper Peninsula of Michigan, causing millions of dollars in damage to the region.
+One fatality was attributed to this severe weather event when a severe thunderstorm knocked a tree onto a camper, killing its sole occupant.
+A supercell spawned an F3 tornado that ripped across Door County, causing $6.5 million in damages.
+It was the 8th costliest tornado in Wisconsin history, injuring two people, destroying multiple structures, and disrupting the regional economy and tourism.
+Two storms moved through the Fox Valley, producing a minimal F0 tornado, but devastating amounts of hail.
 Damages from the hail were estimated to be around $5 million and damaged many structures and vehicles.
 Wisconsin Governor Tommy Thompson requested a Presidential Disaster Declaration from President Bill Clinton for the disaster, but was denied.

 Meteorological synopsis

 During the late morning on August 23, 1998, a well-defined short-wave trough was pushing across the Upper Peninsula of Michigan, and in response to this feature a group of severe storms formed across the region.
 One of the severe storm's high winds toppled a pine tree onto a camper at Ottawa National Forest killing its sole occupant.
-At 11:00 CDT (16:00 UTC) a boundary was starting to develop across northern Wisconsin, however it was not yet evident in a surface analysis.
+At 11:00 am CDT (16:00 UTC) a boundary was starting to develop across northern Wisconsin, however it was not yet evident in a surface analysis.
 The origins of this boundary are unknown but it is speculated that it was the remnants of a warm front that pushed into Wisconsin the day before.
 It is also noted that the boundary may have developed from a thunderstorm complex over Michigan.
 The boundary soon strengthened by rain cooled air from Michigan.
-By 1:00 CDT (18:00 UTC) a relatively weak low pressure trough had moved over much of the Upper Midwest.
+By 1:00 pm CDT (18:00 UTC) a relatively weak low pressure trough had moved over much of the Upper Midwest.

 Around this time the strengthening boundary showed features of an outflow boundary separating rain-cooled air to the north from warm, unstable air to the south.
 Another well-defined outflow boundary had developed over Northern Michigan and began moving east.
 When the new boundary intersected the older one, a thunderstorm developed near Iron Mountain, Michigan.
 This interaction began to drive the original boundary farther South into Wisconsin.